-Not only is the average wildfire season two and a half months longer than it was a few decades back, but the number of annual large fires in the West has doubled.Severe heat and drought fuel wildfires – conditions scientists have linked to climate change.
+Not only is the average wildfire season three and a half months longer than it was a few decades back, but the number of annual large fires in the West has tripled — burning six times as many acres.Severe heat and drought fuel wildfires, conditions scientists have linked to climate change.
 If we don't break the warming cycle, we expect more wildfires in the years ahead.

 How climate change affects wildfires